Understand Account and Contact Relationships

-- Decide whether you want to prevent activities from automatically rolling up to a contact’s primary account.
-If so, from Setup, go to the Activities Settings page and deselect Roll up activities to a contact's primary account.
+- If you want to prevent activities from automatically rolling up to a contact’s primary account, in Setup, go to Activity Settings and deselect Roll up activities to a contact’s primary account.

 Create and Edit Relationships Between Contacts and Accounts

 - From an account record, use the Related Contacts related list to create or edit relationships between accounts and contacts.
 Create a relationship by clicking Add Relationship.
-Edit an existing relationship by clicking Edit Rel (in Salesforce Classic) or Edit Relationship (in Lightning Experience).
+Edit a relationship by clicking Edit Rel (in Salesforce Classic) or Edit Relationship (in Lightning Experience).